 Part 1 of a series of 3 posts:

-Glenda Eoyang is the Founding Executive Director of the (HSD).
+Glenda Eoyang is the Founding Executive Director of the Human Systems Dynamics Institute (HSD).
 About which, Glenda says:

 Human Systems Dynamics is a body of theory and practice that brings ideas from complexity science into practical application to help people deal with intractable issues.